chapel-lang/sphinxcontrib-chapeldomain/docs/reference.rst

     iterators, see :rst:dir:`chpl:method` and :rst:dir:`chpl:itermethod`
     respectively.

-    The description normally includes information about the parameters required, how they are used, side effects, return type, and return description.
+    The description normally includes information about the arguments required, how they are used, side effects, return type, and return description.

     This information can (in any ``chpl`` directive) optionally be given in a structured form, see :ref:`info-field-lists`.